 - Steamed sponge puddings take several hours of steaming so make sure you allow plenty of time for cooking before you wish to serve the pudding.

 - Steamed sponges can be made in advance and then simply reheated over boiling water or in a microwave before serving.

-- With the long cooking time, make your puddings with strong, distinct flavours for better results.
-Date and walnut is a good example, or try treacle, lemon, even marmalade, for good strong flavours.
+- With the long cooking time, make your puddings with strong, distinct flavors for better results.
+Date and walnut is a good example, or try treacle, lemon, even marmalade, for good strong flavors.

 |Nutritional Guidelines (per serving)|